Monitoring Program – Special Studies

 Aluminum

-All wet weather samples collected upstream of anthropogenic activities exceeded the WQO and the aluminum levels were routinely much higher than those seen in runoff from urban areas.
+All wet weather samples collected upstream of anthropogenic activities exceeded the water quality objective (WQO) specified in the Los Angeles Region Water Quality Control Plan (Basin Plan) for municipal drinking water supply and the detected aluminum levels were routinely much higher than those seen in runoff from urban areas.
 The exceedingly high level of total aluminum detected in runoff from undeveloped areas suggests that wet weather aluminum will routinely exceed water quality objectives regardless of Permittee efforts.
 In comparison, concentrations of total aluminum in dry weather samples appear to be a much smaller issue, with approximately six percent of samples exceeding the WQO.
 Read the full report here.

 Southern California Bight Project (Bight)

-The Program participates in the Southern California Bight Project which is conducted in five year periods.
-The Program assists with the estuary and nearshore sampling effort requirements for Ventura County as defined in the Bight Workplans.
 For the Bight 2008 Coastal Wetlands and Estuaries Eutrophication Assessment Workplan, the Program maintained two continuous data loggers (dissolved oxygen, pH, salinity, turbidity, chlorophyll a fluorescence, and temperature) in the Santa Clara River Estuary from December 2008 through December 2009 and collected wet and dry weather mass emission station water samples for nutrient analysis during the 2008/09 monitoring season.

 Bacteria Source Markers

 The Program initiated a study in 2014 to identify the host species contributing bacteria to the municipal separate storm sewer systems (MS4s) and receiving waters.
-The study looked for genetic markers that can indicate the type of animal the bacteria came from, e.g. humans, birds, dogs, horses, or cattle.
+The study looked for genetic markers that can indicate the type of animal the bacteria came from (e.g. humans, birds, dogs, horses, or cattle).
 An initial report on the findings was produced in 2015.